-- 7-1 Paragraph 7.1 of the Notice permits a bank to adopt a risk-based approach in assessing the necessary measures to be performed, and to perform appropriate SCDD measures in cases where the bank is satisfied, upon analysis of risks, that the ML/TF risks are low. - 7-2 Where a bank applies SCDD measures, it is still required to perform ongoing monitoring of business relations under the Notice. - 7-3 Under SCDD, a bank may adopt a risk-based approach in assessing whether any measures should be performed for connected parties of the customers. - 7-4 Where a bank is satisfied that the risks of money laundering and terrorism financing are low, a bank may perform SCDD measures.
-Examples of possible SCDD measures include - (a) reducing the frequency of updates of customer identification information; - (b) reducing the degree of ongoing monitoring and scrutiny of transactions, based on a reasonable monetary threshold; or - (c) choosing another method to understand the purpose and intended nature of business relations by inferring this from the type of transactions or business relations to be established, instead of collecting information as to the purpose and intended nature of business relations. - 7-5 Subject to the requirement that a bank's assessment of low ML/TF risks is supported by an adequate analysis of risks, examples of potentially lower ML/TF risk situations include - (a) Customer risk - (i) a Singapore Government entity; - entities listed on a stock exchange and subject to regulatory disclosure requirements relating to adequate transparency in respect of beneficial owners (imposed through stock exchange rules, law or other enforceable means); and - (iii) an FI incorporated or established outside Singapore that is subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF. - (b) Product, service, transaction or delivery channel risk - (i) a pension, superannuation or similar scheme that provides retirement benefits to employees, where contributions are made by way of deduction from wages, and the scheme rules do not permit the assignment of a member's interest under the scheme; and
+- 7-1 Paragraph 7.1 of the Notice permits a direct life insurer to adopt a riskbased approach in assessing the necessary measures to be performed, and to perform appropriate SCDD measures in cases where the direct life insurer is satisfied, upon analysis of risks, that the ML/TF risks are low. - 7-2 Where a direct life insurer applies SCDD measures, it is still required to perform ongoing monitoring of business relations under the Notice. - 7-3 Under SCDD, a direct life insurer may adopt a risk-based approach in assessing whether any measures should be performed for connected parties of the customers. - 7-4 Where a direct life insurer is satisfied that the risks of money laundering and terrorism financing are low, a direct life insurer may perform SCDD measures.
+Examples of possible SCDD measures include - (a) reducing the frequency of updates of customer identification information; - (b) reducing the degree of ongoing monitoring and scrutiny of transactions, based on a reasonable monetary threshold; or - (c) choosing another method to understand the purpose and intended nature of business relations by inferring this from the type of transactions or business relations to be established instead of collecting information as to the purpose and intended nature of business relations. - 7-5 Subject to the requirement that a direct life insurer's assessment of low ML/TF risks is supported by an adequate analysis of risks, examples of potentially lower ML/TF risk situations include - - (a) Customer risk - (i) a Singapore Government entity; - (ii) entities listed on a stock exchange and subject to regulatory disclosure requirements relating to adequate transparency in respect of beneficial owners (imposed through stock exchange rules, law or other enforceable means); and - (iii) an FI incorporated or established outside Singapore that is subject to and supervised for compliance with AML/CFT requirements consistent with standards set by the FATF.